Cumulativerse/.github/profile/README.md

 ## What is Cumulativerse?

-Cumulativerse is a company that give away some of its rights to create a somehow decentralized organization.
+Cumulativerse is a company that give away some of its rights to create a partially decentralized organization.
 It aims to create a space where it can be inspected and improved by the community, while maintaining a profitable structure.

 We want this company to give something back to community, spread an idea, help both developers and users, stay in ethical and moral boundaries, and to be a part of the future.

+## Current Proposal

+- Company structure and ideas should be example for other companies and developers.
+- We should give away some of our rights to be inspected and directed by community, while maintaining some rights to protect our company.
+  - A decentralized community around Cumulativerse should be created and given some rights to inspect company and join decisions.
+    - A blockchain social network may be created to achieve this without gas fee
+    - A discord server robot with admin rights
+  - We should be transparent about our decisions and actions.

 ## How to contribute?